-Quad Core Windows 7 or Windows 10 6 month warranty- parts & labor at our office Fully refurbished Optional Premier Lens kit and license Optional Power table The ZEISS Cirrus...
+Quad Core Windows 7 or optional Windows 10 for additional cost 6 month warranty- parts & labor at our office Fully refurbished Optional Premier Lens kit and license for additional...

 The ZEISS Cirrus HD-OCT 4000 enable examination of the posterior and anterior of the eye at an extremely fine spatial scale, without surgical biopsy or even any contact with the eye.
 The Cirrus HD-OCT builds on and refines the retinal imaging technology first introduced with the ZEISS Stratus OCT™.
 HD-OCT stands for “high-definition optical coherence tomography.”